 The mathematician is acknowledged for his significant contributions to probability and number theories.
 And in 1859, he was credited for his early discovery of the Cauchy-Schwarz Inequality.

 Bunyakovsky also stood out as one of the best mechanics of the time.
 Through his mechanic job, he invented numerous devices, such as the pantograph, planimeter, etc.

 In 1828, Bunyakovsky came up with a review for the types of the abacus, developed by the mathematician general Svobodsky.
 Through that, Bunyakovsky developed an interest in calculating devices.

 While working on that, Bunyakovsky put more effort into the problem of tens carry, intending to develop a device to resolve the issue.

-In the mid-1860s, the inventor developed a calculating device, referred to as an automated abacus, and on February 14, 1867, Banyakovsky demonstrated his calculating gadget to the academy.
-Even so, it seems he made only one, which is the original prototype, currently preserved at the Polytechnic Museum Collection IN Moscow.
+In the mid-1860s, the inventor developed a calculating device, referred to as an automated abacus.
+On February 14, 1867, Banyakovsky demonstrated his calculating gadget to the academy.
+Even so, it seems he made only one, which is the original prototype currently preserved at the Polytechnic Museum Collection in Moscow.

 Bunyakovsky’s automated abacus consists of the following:

 - A meta circle, rotating around its axis freely with three fixed teeth.